 There was a focus on continuous learning and improvement at all levels within the practice.
-The practice team was forward thinking and part of local pilot schemes to improve outcomes for patients in the area, such as monthly shared practice nurse and diabetic specialist nurse clinics for patients with diabetes who had complex needs.
+The practice team was forward thinking and part of local pilot schemes to improve outcomes for patients in the area, such as offering three monthly clinics with a diabetic specialist nurse and dietician for patients with diabetes who had complex needs.
 This had been well received by patients and staff, who felt that it offered good learning opportunities alongside enhanced patient care.